 (l-r) Gail Kern Paster, Prince Charles, Camilla, Georgianna Ziegler.
 2005.

-To mark the occasion of Charles III acceding to the British throne, we’ve been recalling his visit to the Folger Shakespeare Library in 2005, with his wife, Camilla, then the Duchess of Cornwall, and now Queen Consort.
+Charles, Prince of Wales, celebrates his birthday on November 14.
+To mark the occasion, we’ve been recalling his visit to the Folger Shakespeare Library in 2005, with his wife, Camilla, the Duchess of Cornwall.

 What was the visit like with Prince Charles and Camilla?